Varieties of Indian breads

 Bhature is a variety of bread which is deep fried in oil.
 This is famous in the North India where it is served with a dish called Chole (chick peas) with curry.
 To make this bread, dough is prepared with wheat flour, yogurt, yeast, eggs, few pinches of salt, few pinches of sugar and Semolina.

-Puri is prepared with from the deep frying the flat breads made of flour.
-Dough for Puri is prepared by whole grain wheat flour and salt.
+Poori is prepared with from the deep frying the flat breads made of flour.
+Dough for Poori is prepared by whole grain wheat flour and salt.
 They are very puffy because of formed steam of dough’s moisture.
 They are usually made on almost every religious fest and served with dishes.
 In some area of North India, they are breakfast of many who prefer to have a heavy breakfast.
-This breakfast consists of Puri and potato based dish.
+This breakfast consists of Poori and potato based dish.

-Roomali Roti comes from two word Roomal (Handkerchief) and Roti (Bread).
+Rumali Roti comes from two word Rumal (Handkerchief) and Roti (Bread).
 Indeed, this very thin bread resembles a handkerchief.
 Usually, the size of this bread is big.